jaivardhanbhati/aws-icon-uploader/README.md

 ## Running the S3 sample

-This sample service connects to Amazon's [Simple Storage Service (S3)](http://aws.amazon.com/s3) using the credentials, given under config.json .The script will automatically :
+This sample service connects to Amazon's [Simple Storage Service (S3)](http://aws.amazon.com/s3) using the credentials, given under config.json .The script will automatically
 - create a S3 bucket under default name if no servicename is provided else will create a bucketname with your servicename,
+- extract the filename if a whole path to the filename is provided
 - uploads the file to that S3 bucket.

 All you need to do is run it: